Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

 \begin{thm} For every $n, p_1,...,p_n$ such that $e:=\sum \frac{1}{p_i}-n+2<0$, there is a veering triangulation on the Montesinos link complement $S^3 \backslash M(\frac{1}{p_1}+1, \frac{1}{p_2}-1, ...,\frac{1}{p_n}-1)$. \end{thm}

 Now, this theorem by itself is not new.
-It is already known that these Montesinos link complements admit veering triangulations just from the fact that they are fibered (by \cite[Theorem E]{CD20}) and hyperbolic (by \Cref{thm:fulllifthyp}).
+It is already known that these Montesinos link complements admit veering triangulations just from the fact that they are fibered with fully-punctured pseudo-Anosov monodromy (by \cite[Theorem E]{CD20}).
 Instead, the more significant point here is that our construction of the veering branched surfaces is entirely explicit, whereas it is not clear what the monodromies of these fiberings are, let alone periodic folding sequences of train tracks of the monodromies, which is what one needs in order to construct the veering triangulation as in \cite{Ago11}.
 We also point out that by \Cref{thm:sfspageod}, the Anosov flows on $T^1 S^2(p_1,...,p_n)$ that correspond to the double covers of the veering triangulations in \Cref{thm:genus0} must be the geodesic flow.

-Notice that we do not claim to have an explicit description of the veering triangulations in \Cref{thm:genus0}, but only their dual veering branched surfaces.
-This is because computing the dual (ideal) triangulation of a given branched surface seems to be a non-trivial task, at least by hand.
-One might be able to understand the veering triangulations themselves better by understanding the effects of concurrent halved horizontal surgery on the dual veering triangulation.
-Nevertheless, we are actually able to compile the IsoSig codes of those veering triangulations in \Cref{thm:genus0} which are present in the veering triangulation census (\cite{VeeringCensus}), by using the additional data in the census and our understanding of the dual veering branched surfaces.
-We tabulate these IsoSig codes in \Cref{sec:table}.
+In \Cref{sec:table}, we will compile the IsoSig codes of those veering triangulations in \Cref{thm:genus0} which are present in the veering triangulation census \cite{VeeringCensus}.